ricefarmer2002/Multi-omics_PathIntegrate/README.md

 ### How to Use
 Preprocess the metabolomics and transcriptomics datasets (.qmd files).

-Perform feature annotation (Annotations_metabolomics.qmd).
+Feature annotation with ipaPy2 (Annotations_metabolomics.qmd).

+Annotate proteins with DIAMOND

+Normalisation (DESEQ2 and PQN)

+Differential analysis with Likelihood ratio test (LRT

-Conduct pathway-based integration analysis (PathIntegrate_Analysis.ipynb).
+Pathway-based integration analysis (PathIntegrate_Analysis.ipynb).

-Annotate pathway results using ipaPy2_annotation code.ipynb.

-Each notebook is modular and can be executed independently following the order above.
+Each code file is independent and can be executed independently following the order above.

 ### Key Outcomes
 Identification of differential metabolites and genes between interacting strains.

-Multi-omics integration to prioritize biological pathways linked to antibacterial effects.
+Multi-omics integration to uncover biological pathways

-Establishment of a reproducible workflow for future multi-omics integration studies.
+Development of a reproducible workflow for future multi-omics integration studies (transcriptomics and metabolomics)

 ### Acknowledgements
 This work was conducted as part of the MSc Bioinformatics research project at The University of Liverpool.